Where Does the Flu “Go” When It’s Not Flu Season?

 When the flu season intensifies, you have to wonder what happens to flu viruses the rest of the year?
 As it turns out, they migrate—not unlike birds.
 Though, while you’re waiting for it to go away, follow these 9 ways to prepare for the worst month of flu season.

 “The flu season can begin as early as October in the United States and ends in March, with a peak in February,” explains Kola Dushaj, MD, an internal medicine doctor at CareMount Medical in Cortlandt Manor, New York.
-However, cases of flu can still occur into May, according to the Centers for Disease Control and Prevention.
+Although there are fewer cases after March, the season can still occur into May, according to the Centers for Disease Control and Prevention.
 But the flu season also depends on your location.
 “In the southern hemisphere, where winter coincides with our summer months, the flu season can run from June to September,” says Dr. Dushaj.

 So in the same way birds fly south for winter, the flu virus migrates—though in the opposite direction.
 “Studies have been done to analyze the migration of seasonal influenza A viruses,” says Dr. Dushaj.
 “After studying genomes from both southern and northern hemispheres, research reveals that cross-hemisphere migration frequently occurs and it can occur in both directions.”
 Plus, thanks to our modern modes of international travel and delivery of goods, says Dr. Dushaj, the flu virus can easily hitch rides around the world.
 (Don’t miss what else you should know about when the flu season starts.)